 The level of safety, service performance and operational resilience that we provide is of great importance to airspace users.
-These priorities were reflected in our annual customer survey and throughout the RP3 customer consultation.
+These priorities continue to be reflected in our annual customer survey and throughout both the RP3 and NR23 customer consultations.

-Industry feedback has demonstrated that there is sensitivity to delay at London airports, even when we are operating well within the RP2 performance targets across the network as a whole.
+Industry feedback has demonstrated that there is sensitivity to delay at London airports, even when we are operating well within performance targets across the network as a whole.